allenmagic/allenmagic/README.md

+# My Blog
-- 👋 Hi, I’m @allenmagic，also call me Eggs or 蛋兄.
+- 👋 Hi, I’m @allenmagic，also call me brother Eggs.
-- 👀 I’m interested in ... 吃喝玩乐 ... 躺平
+- 👀 I’m interested in ... eating ... drinking ... playing ... be happy ... and then lie flat ...
-- 🌱 I’m currently learning ... 吃喝玩乐，然后躺平。
+- 🌱 I’m currently learning ... eating ... drinking ... playing ... be happy ... and then lie flat ...
-- 💞️ I’m looking to collaborate on ... 吃喝玩乐，躺平！
+- 💞️ I’m looking to collaborate on ... eating ... drinking ... playing ... be happy ... and then lie flat ...
 - 📫 How to reach me ... no way to reach me.
 Bye!

-扯淡玩意儿！
-为了吃喝玩乐，躺平！
-奋斗！
+WTF!
+For eating ... drinking ... playing ... be happy ... and then lie flat ...

+to

+fighting！

 <!---
 allenmagic/allenmagic is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.